 Customs of a Traditional Italian Wedding

-during the season of Lent was not allowed, as was marriage during Advent.
+Marriage during the season of Lent was not allowed, nor was it during Advent.
 No wedding ceremonies were held in May because that month was set aside for the worship of the Virgin Mary.
 As well, marrying in the month of August was believed to invite bad luck and sickness.
-There was a practical reason for this also- many Italian citizens took their vacations in August and it was thought that there would be low attendance at weddings.
+There was a practical reason for this also: many Italian citizens took their vacations in August and it was thought that there would be low attendance at weddings.
 All other months of the year were allowed for weddings.
 Most weddings were held on Sunday as it was considered the "luckiest day" for the bond of matrimony.